 formations represented by the coalified wood samples.
 This is precisely what

+would be expected on the basis of a Flood-related phenomena.
 The dual Po halos also fit well into the Flood scenario, i.e. the presence

 of a spherical and elliptical Po halo around the same radiocenter suggests a